 Graeme Walker, Independent

-Daisy has managed the CEI since 2014, overseeing projects to conserve, promote and enhance peat bogs in the East Ayrshire coalfield area.
+Laura joined the CEI as Project Manager in March 2021 overseeing projects to conserve, promote and enhance peatlands and pollinator habitats in the East Ayrshire coalfield area.

 Laura’s background is in sustainability and climate change education, community engagement and project management; having previously worked for a wide range of organisations including RSPB Scotland, Learning through Landscapes and the Edinburgh Remakery.

 When she’s not up to her knees in a bog (or a spreadsheet) Laura volunteers undertaking marine surveys and wildlife rescue.